 What is introduced to the audience in the traditional studies of the Qur'an about extravagance originates from the preconceived meaning of extravagance.
 This understanding is based on the analysis of the lexicons of this article.
-Therefore, in the following, we will first discuss the semantic analysis of the lexicons under this root, and after that, the interpretations of the commentators on the extravagance of the 21 verses that this article contains, will be discussed.
+Therefore, in the following, we will first discuss the semantic analysis of the lexicons under this root, and after that, the interpretations of the 21 verses that this article contains, will be discussed.